‘Chicago P.D.’: Jon Seda’s Character Disappears Without Saying Goodbye

 Seda has been a part of the franchise for almost seven years, appearing as Detective Dawson on Chicago P.D., Chicago Fire, and Chicago Justice.
 Seda’s character was second-in-command while working with the CPD Intelligence Unit, headed by Sergeant Hank Voight, played by Jason Beghe.
 In 2016, he left the unit to lead an investigation team on Chicago Justice, but later returned to Chicago P.D. for the show’s fifth season.
 Upon returning, he stepped back into his former position and regularly partnered with Sergeant Voight, Detective Kim Burgess, played by Marina Squerciati, and Detective Kevin Atwater, played by LaRoyce Hawkins.

 After finding out about the kidnapper’s murder, Voight and fellow officer, Adam Ruzek, played by Patrick John Flueger, decided to cover for Antonio because he was high during the attack.
-Antonio then tries to go to rehab, but ultimately ended up relapsing and is seen taking pills by the end of the season.
+Antonio then tried to go to rehab, but ultimately ended up relapsing and was seen taking pills by the end of the season.

 View this post on Instagram